vird/public_documentation/docs/SDK/TONDEV CLI.md

 `tondev info`

-## **Building local nodes network**

-To test your contract at multiple nodes, create a network.
-A network consists of multiple inter-connected local nodes.
+## **Simulating Multiple Node Network**

-A single run of `tondev setup` creates a single local node listening to
+​	A single run of the tondev `setup` command creates a single local network with the communication endpoint bound to port 80 ( server parameter in the relevant client library config).

-port 80.

-In order to add another node:
+To simulate a multiple network (blockchain) environment, initiate another Local Network instance and mount it on another port like this:

     tondev add anotherNode